 If an inspection has failed because the work is incomplete or non-compliant, this will be communicated to you.
 Another inspection will be required to inspect the remedial work.

 If building work is completed but not compliant, a Notice to Fix may be issued.
 A Notice to Fix is a formal notice issued by the Building Consent Authority (Council) advising that certain works have not been carried out in accordance with the Building Act (Building Act 2004, s163 – 168).
-If a Notice to Fix is issued you are legally required to address the issues identified within the time-frame stated on the Notice in order to prevent further enforcement action being taken.
+If a Notice to Fix is issued you are legally required to address the issues identified within the time-frame stated in the Notice in order to prevent further enforcement action being taken.
 The Council will set the time-frame to what it believes is reasonable in order to allow you sufficient time to address the issue(s).
 Where there are serious health and safety risks, a short period of time may be stated.

-All Building Consents for new dwellings and existing building require that you install smoke alarms throughout the building.
+All Building Consents for new and existing dwelling buildings requires that you install smoke alarms throughout the building.
 This will be checked during processing and inspections.
 The Building Code allows smoke alarms to be battery powered and not interconnected.
-However, they must have a ‘hush’ facility with a 60-second minimum duration and they should have a test facility (usually a button or switch) that is easily accessible.
+However, they must have a ‘hush’ facility with a 60-second minimum duration and have a test facility (usually a button or switch) that is easily accessible.